LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/real-time-messaging-dashboard-beta-overview.md

     7. Closed
     8. Average resolution time (in grid-view only currently)
     9. CSAT
-   10. You can also sort by ascending or descending.
+You can also sort by ascending or descending.
 You may also view the agents section as cards (default) or as a table/list view.
-   11. Also have the ability to export the agent list as a .CSV file
+You also have the ability to export the agent list as a .CSV file

 # Customizing the Dashboard